refgenie/refgenieserver/README.md

 Enter an interactive shell to explore the container contents:

 ```
-docker exec -it fastapi sh
+docker exec -it refgenieservercon sh
 ```